offendingcommit/valdris/Factions & Organizations/Council of Pathfinders.md

 ### Worldview

-Council Pathfinders view [[Valdris]] as a vast network of interconnected possibilities rather than a collection of fixed territories.
-They see political boundaries as temporary inconveniences, geographic obstacles as challenges to overcome, and [[Architect Ruins]] as waypoints in an ever-evolving landscape of opportunity.
+Council Pathfinders view [Valdris](Valdris.md) as a vast network of interconnected possibilities rather than a collection of fixed territories.
+They see political boundaries as temporary inconveniences, geographic obstacles as challenges to overcome, and [Architect Ruins](Architect%20Ruins.md) as waypoints in an ever-evolving landscape of opportunity.

-The [[Timeline|Great Silence]] is understood not as a specific historical event but as the ultimate example of how rigid thinking leads to catastrophic failure.
-The [[Architects]] built magnificent cities and then vanished because they became too dependent on permanence.
+The [Great Silence](Timeline.md) is understood not as a specific historical event but as the ultimate example of how rigid thinking leads to catastrophic failure.
+The [Architects](Architects.md) built magnificent cities and then vanished because they became too dependent on permanence.
 Wanderers avoid this trap by embracing change as the natural state of existence.

-The [[Timeline|Recent Awakening]] represents both opportunity and danger in wanderer thinking.
+The [Recent Awakening](Timeline.md) represents both opportunity and danger in wanderer thinking.
 New phenomena could reveal profitable routes and useful technologies, but they could also disrupt established patterns that have sustained wanderer life for centuries.
 The Council's challenge is to help wanderer communities adapt to these changes without losing the flexibility that defines their culture.

 ### The Route Philosophy

 Central to Council thinking is the concept that **routes are living entities** that grow, change, and sometimes die.
-A path that works today may be impassable tomorrow due to weather, politics, or newly awakened [[Architect Ruins]].
+A path that works today may be impassable tomorrow due to weather, politics, or newly awakened [Architect Ruins](Architect%20Ruins.md).
 Success comes not from defending specific routes but from maintaining the ability to find new ones.

 This philosophy extends beyond literal travel to all aspects of wanderer life:
 - **Economic Routes**: Trade relationships that adapt to changing market conditions